EliasOenal/verity/doc/backlog.md

 # Feature backlog
 ## Core
 - Direct access to Cubes from persistant memory / stop loading all Cubes to RAM
+- Define a common interface for CubeStore and RequestScheduler so application code on light nodes can fetch Cubes directly from the network; rewrite a lot of CCI and application level code to use this new interface instead of assuming everything is always present in the local CubeStore (i.e. stop assuming everything is running on a full node)
+- Implement PIC
 - Parametrize pruning and enable it by default
   (e.g. pruning based on available space -- this is especially important now that we basically don't have any content and will therefore basically